Nissan Ariya review: interior, dashboard & infotainment

 Equipment, options & accessories

-Prices for the Ariya start from just under £44,000.
-That is on par with the Audi Q4 e-tron, Hyundai Ioniq 5, Toyota bZ4X and other premium-feeling rivals.
-For that, the entry-level Advance gets a generous amount of standard kit, including wireless phone charging, a dual-screen infotainment system, a heat pump, LED headlights, 19-inch alloy wheels, heated seats, a powered tailgate, a 360-degree camera setup and a plethora of safety and driver-assistance systems, including lane-keeping and blind-spot assistance, automatic emergency braking (AEB) with cyclist and pedestrian detection, rear cross-traffic alerts and collision warnings.
+Prices for the Ariya currently start from just over £46,000, with two trim levels to choose from: Advance and Evolve.
+For the money, the base Advance specification gets you generous amount of standard kit, including wireless phone charging, a dual-screen infotainment system, a heat pump, LED headlights, 19-inch alloy wheels, heated seats, a powered tailgate, a 360-degree camera setup and a plethora of safety and driver-assistance systems, including lane-keeping and blind-spot assistance, automatic emergency braking (AEB) with cyclist and pedestrian detection, rear cross-traffic alerts and collision warnings.

-However, you get all of these features if you step up to Evolve trim, on top of adaptive high beams, ventilated front and heated rear seats, different upholstery, Nissan's ProPilot Park system and the sliding centre console.
-That upgrade does cost a little under £4,000, though.
+You get all of these features if you step up to Evolve trim, on top of adaptive high beams, ventilated front and heated rear seats, different upholstery, Nissan's ProPilot Park system and the sliding centre console.
+That upgrade does cost a little under £4,000, though, so we’d save some money and stick with the regular Advance trim.

 Infotainment, apps & sat nav